MattCSmith/Project-365/README.md

 #### **Project:** Leaderboard

 Spent some time today reading up on the twitter API after having issues in getting the bot to reply to tweets.
 Instead it was just tweeting.
 Hopeful I have found the solution to this.
 Also wrote some milestone stats tracking, hoping this data will help me make a more informed decision on how to interact with the community regarding milestones.
 For example, I probably don't want to have the bot retweet every early milestone as this could get super spammy.

+## Day 55
+#### **Project:** Leaderboard

+After finally cracking the reply to tweet functionality last night, I spent today refactoring in the working implementation for replies.
+ALso spend some time working on the language files for the bot to use when reply to the milestone tweets.